Justintime50/srvinfra/README.md

 # Deploy all services and websites (great for server cold-start)
 srvinfra deploy_all

+# Export a SQL database from a Docker container
+srvinfra export_database DATABASE_NAME ROOT_PASSWORD PATH_TO_SQL_OUTPUT

+# Import a SQL database to a Docker container
+srvinfra import_database DATABASE_NAME ROOT_PASSWORD PATH_TO_SQL_FILE

 # Get the status of a Docker container by name
 srvinfra status justinpaulhammond